shoeb370/computer_vision_1/README.md

 25. Sobel and Schar Gradient Detection

+- Note: A data type, cv2.CV_64F, which is a 64-bit float.
+Why?
+The transition from black-to-white is considered a positive slope, while the transition from white-to-black is a negative slope.
+An 8-bit unsigned integer cannot hold a negative number.
+Therefore, we need to use a 64-bit float; otherwise, we will lose gradients when the transition from white to black happens.

 - Laplacian Derivatives (cv2.Laplacian() Function)

 The Laplacian operator calculates the second derivative of the pixel intensity function to determine the edges in the image.

 26. Edge Detection Using Laplacian Derivatives
+- Canny Edge Detection
+Canny edge detection is one of the most popular edge detection methods in image processing.
+This is a multistep process.
+It first blurs the image to reduce noise and then computes Sobel gradients in the X and Y directions, suppresses the edges where nonmaxima is calculated, and finally determines whether a pixel is “edge-like” or not by applying hysteresis thresholding.
+27. Canny Edge Detection
+- Contours: Contours are curves joining continuous points of the same intensity.
+Determining contours is useful for object identification, face detection, and recognition.
+28. Contour Detection and Drawing

+## Building a Machine Learning- Based Computer Vision System